rioter1/embeddedAI/README.md

 This will provide you with all the model repositories supported by TensorFlow.

 # Convert a Quantized SSD .meta to protobuf
-# you need a seperate virtual enviornment for tensorflow 1.15 .
+you need a seperate virtual enviornment for tensorflow 1.15
+for this code to run .
 ```bash
 python3 -m venv tf1.15
 source tf1.15/bin/activate